wsmoak/chargify_direct_example-phoenix/README.md

 Chargify Direct in Elixir Phoenix

-To start your Phoenix app:
+To start the Phoenix project:

+1. Set environment variables for `CHARGIFY_DIRECT_API_ID`, `CHARGIFY_DIRCT_API_SECRET` and `CHARGIFY_DIRECT_PASSWORD`

-  1. Install dependencies with `mix deps.get`
+2. Install dependencies with `mix deps.get`

-  2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+Note that both the Phoenix Framework and the Chargify V2 dependencies are pointed at the master branch of their respective git repos.
+This means things may break!
+If so, try editing mix.exs to point at the latest release or an earlier commit.

-  3. Start Phoenix endpoint with `mix phoenix.server`
+3. Start the Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.